What is a Power Law?

 A power law is a mathematical relationship between two quantities, where a relative change in one quantity results in a proportional relative change in the other, independent of the initial size of those quantities.
 The general form of a power law is:

-Here, yyy and xxx are the variables, AAA is a constant, and nnn is the exponent.
+Here, y and x are the variables, A is a constant, and n is the exponent.

 This type of relationship suggests that the change in one variable leads to a predictable change in the other, following a consistent pattern.